node-archiver/archiver/docs/MIGRATION.md

 const archive = new ZipArchive({ zlib: { level: 9 } })
 ```

-Every method call after the constructor stays the same.
-Options are passed directly — no wrapping needed.

 If you were using `archiver.create('zip', options)`, replace it the same way.

 If you dynamically choose the format at runtime, use a simple conditional: